200 South Hamilton Road

 Councilmember Padova thanked the department for their responsiveness to

-the recent incident in Gahanna Heights and confirmed with Chief Spence
+the recent incident in Gahanna Heights and confirmed with Chief Spence that

-with neighboring jurisdictions through the regional Flock camera network.
+neighboring jurisdictions through the regional Flock camera network.

 Councilmember Renner commended the department for their swift response